 Joanna was initially drawn into a career in mechanical engineering by her love of roller coasters.
 While she hasn't had a chance to build one yet, she has designed systems for a wide variety of industries including aerospace, mining, and precision agriculture.
 Previous projects include an in-situ iron ore spectrometer, a mini-LIDAR device, a table-top pipetting robot, and operations and testing of the Rock Abrasion Tools on the Mars rovers Spirit and Opportunity.
 Joanna has always been fascinated by mechanisms and motion and is excited by the unique opportunity to combine that with her passion for food.
 Prior to joining Momentum, she led the development of the payload delivery system for X's Project Wing.
 Joanna has an MS from MIT and a BS from Caltech, both in mechanical engineering.

 Alex is here to help.
 His two biggest priorities are taking time to dig into science textbooks and being a loyal friend.
-At Momentum, he gets to combine his love of technology with a deep understanding of the food industry.
-Prior to founding Momentum, Alex was an engineer at Semiconductor Technology Associates and a researcher of quantum computing algorithms at University of California, Santa Barbara where he earned a BS in physics.
+At Creator, he gets to combine his love of technology with a deep understanding of the food industry.
+Prior to founding Creator, Alex was an engineer at Semiconductor Technology Associates and a researcher of quantum computing algorithms at University of California, Santa Barbara where he earned a BS in physics.
 Before college, Alex grew up working in his parents' restaurants.

 David K. Bordow